virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

   }
 }
 ```
-As a result of *cmd*, compute nodes internal IP addresses are rewritten within balancer configs and *NGINX* balancer node is reloaded. <b>*onAfterScaleIn*</b> and <b>*onAfterScaleOut*</b> events are executed immediately after adding or removing a compute node.
+As a result of *cmd*, compute nodes internal IP addresses are rewritten within balancer configs and NGINX balancer node is reloaded.
+The <b>*onAfterScaleIn*</b> and <b>*onAfterScaleOut*</b> events are executed immediately after adding or removing a compute node.

-###By all nodes
+### By All Nodes

-Iteration by all nodes in an environment:
+Iteration by all nodes in an environment.

+* Iteration set by *env.nodes*
 ``` json
 {
   "forEach(env.nodes)": {